JoleneKearse/twitter-clone/README.md

 I would usually place the **closing tag** on another line, but that **breaks it**!
 So other than being a form of **input** not in an `<input>` tag, this is another weird thing to be aware of.

 I also picked up this neat trick to **disable the resizing handlebars**:

 ```
 textarea {
   resize: none;
 }
 ```

+### A More Complete Understanding of CDN's

+- Remote service
+- Provides assets: functions, styles, icons
+- Gives a snippet of code to bring it into our projects

+A great place to find all you need is **[cdnjs](https://cdnjs.com/)**.

 ### uuid